Investment Banking in South Africa

 So from the above, we can conclude that the average salary of investment bankers in South Africa is around R 240,000 to 620,000 (the median is R 430,000).

 Let’s look at another graph to have a sense of the impact of educational qualification on investment banking salary –

-From the above graph, we can see that if you have a bachelor degree in B.Com, your chances of success in investment banking is higher.
+From the above graph, we can see that if you have a bachelor degree in B.Com, your chances of success in investment banking are higher.
 And your second preference in education can be a Bachelor of Science.

 Now, finally, let’s look at the salary of investment banking compared to the compensation of other professionals.

 The median salary of investment bankers in South Africa is around R 475,000 per annum.

 Investment Banking Exit Opportunities in South Africa

 In South Africa, people rarely exit from their investment banking firms to other careers.
 Since the resources are very limited, usually, top talents change banks and always try to go to a higher rung.

 But there are exceptions.
 There are few professionals who change careers and their prime options are two.

 - Few professionals leave their investment banks and go to executive finance roles in other firms.

 South Africa will soon be a great market for investment banking.
 It’s emerging and most of the funds are below par, but many foreign banks are assuming the opportunity and creating branch offices to expand their business and attract more investment bankers.

 Five years down the line, you would be glad that you have joined an investment bank in South Africa if you do because it would be a great place to work in investment banking in the very near future.

 This has been a guide to Investment Banking in South Africa, their services offered, recruitment process, their culture, list of top investment banks in South Africa, salaries of investment banking, Jobs and exit opportunities.
 You may also have a look at the following article for learning more about Investment Banking